7gill/Gigabyte-Z390-UD-Catalina-install/README.md

 I used this guide as my starting point
 [Minimal Clover Config and Drivers for Gigabyte Z390 I WIFI : hackintosh](https://www.reddit.com/r/hackintosh/comments/az7ld1/minimal_clover_config_and_drivers_for_gigabyte/%0A)

+## UPDATE (3/12/2019)
+I hope things aren't getting too messy in my EFI folder but I will upload a second EFI folder (EFIredux) which has the changes since I discovered my USB issues.
+The USB map kext will be included but if you have a wifi/bluetooth card that plugs into on of the USB headers on the motherboard make sure you have it is HS12 otherwise the USBMap.kext I have will turn it off.

 ## Issues

 * Ethernet